Preventing Early Academic Collapse in Medical Students

 During the six-week program, participants complete brief weekly surveys measuring:

-- perceived study efficiency
+- study efficiency

-- cognitive fatigue during study periods
+- cognitive fatigue

 The intervention is intentionally designed to be lightweight and compatible with existing pre-matriculation programs, allowing institutions to evaluate the framework without modifying their academic curriculum.